Local rigidity of manifolds with hyperbolic cusps II. Nonlinear theory: Proof of the main Theorem

 \subsection{Reduction to solenoidal perturbations}

 In our setting, there is an obvious group of gauge transformation, the diffeomorphisms of the manifold.
 It is thus necessary to fix a gauge.
-Since we will use the operator $\Pi_2$, which has good analytic properties – it is elliptic and invertible – on \emph{solenoidal} tensors, we will work in the solenoidal gauge (as in the compact case of \cite{Guillarmou-Lefeuvre-18}).
-This means that we will be looking for a diffeomorphism $\psi$ so that $\psi^\ast g' - g$ is solenoidal.
+Since we will use the operator $\Pi_2$, which has good analytic properties on \emph{solenoidal} tensors, we will work in the solenoidal gauge (as in the compact case of \cite{Guillarmou-Lefeuvre-18}).
+This means that we will be looking for a diffeomorphism $\psi$ so that $\phi^\ast g - g_0$ is solenoidal.
 The modern procedure to do this is explained in \cite[Lemma 4.1]{Guillarmou-Lefeuvre-18} but the ideas go back to \cite{Ebin-68}.
-The main idea is to consider the map

-Its derivative at $0$ with respect to $\psi$ is invertible when the Laplacian $\Delta = D^\ast D$ acting on $1$ forms is invertible.
-One can then use the Implicit Function Theorem.
+The idea is to consider the map $(\phi,g) \mapsto D^\ast_{g_0}(\phi^\ast g)$, where $\phi$ is a diffeomorphism close to the identity.
+Its derivative at $0$ with respect to $\phi$ is the Laplacian $\Delta = D^\ast D$ acting on $1$-forms.
+Thus, in order to apply the implicit function theorem, one needs to understand to what extent this map is invertible.
+The analytic properties of this Laplace operator on weighted spaces were studied in \cite[Lemma 5.4]{Bonthonneau-Lefeuvre-19-1}.

-In our case, we have to give a special treatment to the ends.
-Basically, the reason for this is that at the end of our argument, we will need that \emph{after} this gauge fixing, $g'-g$ decays very fast when $y\to +\infty$; this enters in the contradiction with the fact that $\Delta$ is not invertible on spaces of the type $y^{-\rho}L^2$ for $\rho$ too large.
-Indeed, consider a cutoff function $\chi$ equal to $1$ in the cusps and $\rho < -1, s \geq 0$ large enough.
-We introduce the finite-dimensional space